Air of Authority - A History of RAF Organisation

 Technical Training Command Major Servicing Flight/Unit

 This was formed as the Technical Training Command Major Servicing Flight on 15 November 1947 under the control of No 27 Group at Debden, being redesignated the Technical Training Command Major Servicing Unit on 1 December 1948.
-It disbanded on 31 December 1954.
+On 12 June 1950, it was transferred to the control of the RAF Technical College, through the Signals Division, and disbanded on 31 December 1954.

 Transport Aircraft Modification Section